oracle/graalpython/doc/IMPLEMENTATION_DETAILS.md

+# Implementation Details

-# Python Global Thread State
+## Python Global Thread State

 In CPython, each stack frame is allocated on the heap, and there's a global thread state holding on to the chain of currently handled exceptions (e.g. if